-- Earn a score of proficient or higher on the Biology End-of-Course exam; or
+1. Earn a score of a “3” or higher on the biology end-of-course exam;

-- Earn a final course grade that is equivalent to a “B” or higher in an appropriate class taken through the College Credit Plus program (currently we offer CCP Env Sci and CCP Anatomy & Physiology at PHS)
+3. Earn a final course grade that is equivalent to a “B” or higher in an appropriate class taken through the College Credit Plus program (currently we offer CCP Env Sci and CCP Anatomy & Physiology at PHS)

 Honors Diploma Seal (state):